fiddlecube/compliant-llm/docs/configuration/index.md

 ## Environment Variables

-Prompt Secure uses environment variables for API keys.
+Compliant LLM uses environment variables for API keys.
 You should set these before running tests:

 ```bash
 # For OpenAI models